+If you’ve noticed your dog sniffing their food before eating, you’re not alone.
 Dog sniffing food before eating is a very common behaviour, and in most cases, it’s completely normal.
 It doesn’t automatically mean your dog is being fussy, stubborn, or difficult.
 More often, it’s simply how dogs gather information and make decisions at mealtime.

 Before assuming there’s a problem, it helps to understand why dogs sniff their food and what they’re checking in that moment.

+Dogs experience the world primarily through scent.
 While humans rely heavily on sight, dogs use their noses to interpret almost everything, including food.

 A dog sniffing their food is part of a natural evaluation process.
 It helps dogs decide whether something feels familiar, safe, and worth eating right now.